sergiud/SuiteSparse/CSparse/README.txt

 Some of the MATLAB tests require the AMD package.
 See http://www.suitesparse.com for CSparse and the AMD ordering package.
-See the Doc/License.txt file for the license.
+See the Doc/License.txt file for the license (GNU LGPL).

 To compile the C-library (./Source) and C demo programs (./Demo) just type "make" in this directory.
 This should work on any system with the "make"